Persola/perhaps-foliage/GLOSSARY.md

       * "twister", but shouldn't that be the name for a user? tornados -> mixed metaphor?
     * there's "model", a word also user by balloon twister/balloon modeler
       * not great ratio between innate attractiveness and potential confusion with other software terms
+    * "balloon knot"
+      * just kidding
     * something related to knot theory?
       * "unknot", since twist balloons all technically unknots in that they can be tied (?)
         * plus progressive connotation of "unknotting" code
     * clown stuff
       * "clown gloves", but come on
+      * using this one for now to force myself to replace it later
+    * "tie" or "ty", etc.
+      * if "tier" is the user...
     * things unrelated to balloon twisting
       * go with pill analogy
         * "pill"